davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 That's not a terrible way to write code.

 On the other hand, as I said earlier, I missed the flow state.
-I *love* getting lost in code or a few hours and this is not that.
+I *love* getting lost in code for a few hours and this is not that.
 I also found the constant loop of prompt, wait, review, test, repeat, really quite exhausting.